Kotlin/kotlin-spec/docs/src/md/kotlin.core/packages.md

 :::

 An import directive contains [a simple or a qualified path][Identifiers and paths], with the name of an imported entity as its last component.
-A path may include not only a package, but also an [object][Classifier declaration] or a type, in which case it refers to the [companion object][Companion object declaration] of that type.
+A path may include not only a package, but also an [object][Classifier declaration] or a type, in which case it refers to the [companion object][Class declaration] of that type.
 The last component may reference any named declaration within that scope (that is, top-level scope of all files in the package or an object declaration scope) may be imported using their names.

 There are two special kinds of imports: star-imports ending in an asterisk (`*`) and renaming imports employing the `as` operator.